PrefectHQ/prefect/docs/concepts/work-pools.md

 Select the **+** button to create a new work pool.
 You'll be able to specify the details for work served by this work pool.

-To configure a work pool via the Prefect CLI, use the `prefect work-pool create` command:
+To create a work pool via the Prefect CLI, use the `prefect work-pool create` command:

 <div class="terminal">
 ```bash